bunbuntoo/bunbuntoo.github.io/_pages/about_teddy.md

 - Nicknames: Teddy-dog, Teddy the Doggy, 狗蛋（Gou Dan）

 Teddy's Story:
 Before joining our family, Teddy lived alone.
-Without a fellow bunny companion, he spent much of his time in a cage, especially when no one was home.
+Without a fellow bunny companion, he spent much of his time in a cage, when no one was home.
 Though he was affectionate and loved people, it was clear he longed for a friend of his own kind.
-He would chase his ball by himself and sometimes lost his appetite when left alone.

-His previous family, wanting to give him a better life, posted his information online, hoping someone with another rabbit might welcome him.
-Teddy waited for a while—young bunnies were more easily chosen—but eventually, the timing was just right.
-We were searching for a companion for Orelie, and that’s how Teddy came into our lives.

-He and Orelie met, had a tiny scuffle, and soon after began grooming each other.
-They quickly grew close, and now they share a warm and joyful companionship.
-Teddy’s presence brings light and laughter into the home, and we’re grateful every day that he found his way to us.
+His previous family, hoping for a better life for him, posted his information online.
+After waiting for a while, Teddy found his way to us when we were searching for a companion for Orelie.
+He and Orelie met, had a brief scuffle, and quickly grew close, sharing a joyful companionship.
+Teddy now brings warmth and happiness to our home, and we’re so grateful he found us.